lvalnegri/dmpkg.shiny/README.md

-## functions, lists, and other generic stuff to use in shiny apps
+### Functions, lists, and other generic stuff to use in shiny apps